7 March 2023 Trench Grilles

 Similarly to the Linear T-bar Profile, our Roll-Up Closed Profile product line is offered in both natural aluminium and satin stainless steel.
 The wonderful part of this product line is that the standard 13mm spacers being made of black PVC; however, the spacers are also available in four alternative colours: grey, beige, light brown and dark brown.
 This can add a customised feel to your trench grille heating system as you can adapt the aesthetic to best match the space.

-Finally, there is the Roll-Up Double T-Bar.
-Much like the Linear T-bar Profile, the spacers are made of black PVC and are available upon request in the same four alternative colours: grey, beige, light brown and dark brown.
-The difference between the two being that this product’s spacers are 17mm, rather than 13mm.
 The grilles themselves are available in anodized black, which can easily be used to stand out or blend in, depending on the space and your design choices.
 There is also a gold colour which is a cost-effective alternative to brass and can offer a touch of class.
 The grilles are also available in natural aluminium, and lastly satin stainless steel for a noticeably higher sheen.

 There are many advantages to using a trench heating system.
 Here are just a few of them: